fefafe/svgsubfig/README.md

 A python package for swift arrangement of raster images and vector graphics into a single figure based on SVG.

-The package is focussed on the preparation of high quality figures that consist of several subimages, both vector and raster graphics, for publication in scientific journals
+The package is focussed on the preparation of high quality figures that consist of several subimages, both vector and raster graphics, for publication in scientific journals.

 ## Basic usage